fperearodriguez/ossm-demo/README.md

 This use case will be use in the application deployment step.

 ## Deploying the bookinfo example application
-Service Mesh configuration for bookinfo sample application with external ratings database using an egress Gateway for routing TCP traffic.
+It is time to deploy the bookinfo sample application.
+The bookinfo sample application with external ratings database using an egress Gateway for routing TCP traffic.
 The bookinfo application will be deployed in two namespaces simulating front and back tiers.

 Three MySQL instances are deployed outside the Mesh in the _ddbb_ project: mysql-1, mysql-2 and mysql-3.
 Each mysql instance has a different rating number that will be consumed by the ratings application:
 * mysql-1: Ratings point equals 1.